konrad-jamrozik/droidmate/README.md

 ## Compatibility ##
 ### OS compatibility ###

-DroidMate works on Ubuntu (see Travis CI build) Windows 10 and Mac OS X.
+DroidMate works on Ubuntu (see Travis CI build), Windows 10 and Mac OS X.

 ### Android devices and emulators compatibility ###

-DroidMate works with Android 6.0 (API 23) on following devices:
+DroidMate works with Android 4.4.2 (API 19), both physical devices and emulators.

-// KJA TODO: compatibility not confirmed as of May 6, 2013
+It works on following devices:

-* Nexus 7, 2013 emulator using x86 CPU/ABI
+* Nexus 7 (both 2012 and 2013)
-* Nexus 7, 2013
+* Nexus 10
-* Nexus 7, 2012
+* Samsung Galaxy S3

 Other devices are not recognized by DroidMate, but may work, as long as the package name of the home screen is the same as for Nexus 7, i.e. `com.android.launcher`.
 You can check the package name by doing the following: